brianryer/portfolio/index.md

 I can help determine what content to manage, the details to capture, and what storage best suits the delivery channels required for the information to be communicated.
 These determinations support good decision making about what tools provide the most reliability and flexibility within budget priorities and extant time frames.
 What works could simply be a handful of index cards or a 100 page presentation deck, a no-frills blogging platform or a large scale CMS, a personal wiki or ad-hoc cloud based collaboration framework.
 Whether maintaining your content in existing systems, migrating to more appropriate systems, or simply getting started, I can help you develop the right methods and find the right tools to manage your content.

-Your content has value, and will have more value in the long term when managed reliably – and you won't need to carry around a whip and a chair to do it.
+Your content has value, and will have more value in the long term when managed reliably &ndash; and you won't need to carry around a whip and a chair to do it.

 ---